unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 ### Bug fixes
  * MediaPlayerElement [iOS] Subtitles are not disable on initial launch anymore
  * MediaPlayerElement [Android]Player status is now properly updated on media end
+ * #388 Slider: NRE when vertical template is not defined